w3f/research/docs/polkadot/Token Economics.md

 Let $P_{NPoS}$ be our target total payout to all validators (and their nominators) per epoch.
 The value of $P_{NPoS}$ is decided by governance depending on the desired interest rate and inflation rate (see section on inflation model).
 In order to decide the correct value of constant $C$ that ensures that the total payout is close to target $P_{NPoS}$, we need a mechanism to keep track of the average number of payable actions taking place in an epoch.
 We propose two mechanisms for it.

 **Keeping counters:** In each epoch, we can keep counters $n_{statements}$, $n_{blocks}$ and $n_{uncles}$ respectively on the number of issued validity statements, the number of (non-uncle) blocks produced, and the number of referenced uncles.
 At the end of the epoch, assuming the $20:20:2:1$ rule, we have the formula

 $$P_{NPoS}=20C\cdot n_{statements}+
 20C\cdot n_{blocks}+3C\cdot n_{uncles},$$

 from which $C$ can be obtained and all the payouts can be computed.
 That is, assuming we only pay validators at the end of each epoch.

+To compute the payouts, we keep counters of all the payable actions that *each* relay chain validator performed in the epoch; the above-mentioned counters are simply the aggregates of all the validators' counters.
+We also use these counters to combat unresponsiveness: If there is a relay chain validator $v$ that has zero payable actions throughout an entire epoch or couple of epochs, we kick $v$ out.

+(The method above is the one we suggest.
+The next method is given just for informational purposes.)

 **Keeping estimates:** Another option is to keep estimates $e_{statements}$, $e_{blocks}$ and $e_{uncles}$ respectively on the number of issued validity statements, the number of (non-uncle) blocks produced, and the number of referenced uncles *per time slot* (NOT per epoch).
 The advantage of this mechanism is that it allows us to pay validators in each block, using the formula

 $$\frac{P_{NPoS}}{\text{# time slots per epoch}}=20C\cdot e_{statements}+
 20C\cdot e_{blocks}+3C\cdot e_{uncles},$$